xently/header-validator-starter/README.md

 Both starters expose the following configuration properties (Spring Boot relaxed binding applies):

-- `kcb.api.headers.validation.headers` — a list of header rules.
+- `xently.api.headers.validation.headers` — a list of header rules.
 Each rule supports:
     - `header-name` (string, required): The HTTP header name.
     - `required` (boolean, default true): Whether the header must be present and non-empty.
     - `validator` (string, optional): A `HeaderValidator` implementation.
 The value can be:
         - a fully qualified class name (FQCN) with a public no-arg constructor, or
         - a Spring bean name of a `HeaderValidator`.
-          The lookup order is controlled by `kcb.api.headers.validator.source` (see below).
+          The lookup order is controlled by `xently.api.headers.validator.source` (see below).

-- `kcb.api.headers.validator.source` — optional, enum controlling how validator strings are resolved:
+- `xently.api.headers.validator.source` — optional, enum controlling how validator strings are resolved:
     - `FQCN` — use FQCN only
     - `BeanDefinition` — use Spring bean name only
     - `FQCNB4BeanDefinition` — try FQCN, then fall back to bean name (default)